 Select flexible travel options

-One way we are able to guarantee the lowest prices is by requiring flexibility.
+One way we are able to offer the lowest prices is by requiring flexibility.
 If you are not traveling as a private group, you will need to select first-, second-, and third-choice tour itineraries.
 This allows us to combine you with other groups from around the U.S. that are traveling at the same time as you.
 Additionally, we also ask for departure date flexibility.
 To learn more about tour and departure date flexibility, be sure to watch our “Traveling with EF” video.

 Promote your tour and recruit travelers